APIv4 (Draft)#

 value:

-Accept: application/x-wireguard+udp-profile,application/x-wireguard+tcp-profile
+Accept: application/x-wireguard-profile,application/x-openvpn-profile

 The Accept

-request header MUST be set.
+request header MUST be set for all calls to /connect

 Changes from APIv3#